 Sister Rose Marie, from Stockton, California, entered Maryknoll in 1954.
 In 1969 she earned a B.A. in Sociology from Maryknoll College in the Philippines.
 In 1975 she received an M.A. in East Asian Studies and Comparative Sociology from Sophia University in Tokyo, Japan.
 She also received a Ph.D. in Literature from Sophia University in 1987.

 Sister Rose Marie went to Japan in 1959.
-She taught in the English and sociology departments of Aoyama Gakuin Women’s College.
+She taught in the English and Sociology departments of Aoyama Gakuin Women’s College.
 She also taught at Sophia University and at Seikei University High School.
-While she was in Japan, she was also a religious education coordinator, worked to form Christian communities, and served with women in peace education.
+While she was in Japan, she was also a religious education coordinator, she worked to form Christian communities, and served with women in peace education.
 Sister Rose Marie lived in Asia for 33 years.

 Sister Rose Marie joins statewide Pax Christi members and other faith-based peace groups in prayer each August at Los Alamos Lab to commemorate the atomic bombing of Hiroshima and Nagasaki.

 Sister Rose Marie wrote a book called Women’s Action for Peace and Justice.
 She has also contributed to various books and magazines with articles about Japanese women, the Japanese and a dialogue with a Buddhist nun.